zmkfirmware/zmk/docs/docs/development/setup/zmk.md

 west init -l app/
 ```

 :::caution Command Not Found?
-(Native OS)
 If you encounter errors like `command not found: west` then your `PATH` environment variable is likely
 missing the Python 3 user packages directory.
-See the [West Build Command](#west-build-command)
+See the [Native setup](native/)
 section again for links to how to do this
 :::